 Your GPA holds a lot of weight in the admissions process, and it can be easy to spread yourself too thin.
 You want to avoid becoming distracted by so many activities outside the classroom if it means your grades suffer.
 While extracurriculars are essential, your academics should be your top priority.

 When it comes to extracurriculars, don't jump from one activity to another, thinking that it will look good on your application.
 It's about quality over quantity.
 You should consider these questions if you’re adding another extracurricular to the mix:

 Applying to med school is arguably one of the most significant decisions you will make.
-So what sense does it make to rush it?
-Why not take your time and go at your own pace if the end result of becoming a doctor will be more attainable?
+So, why not take your time and go at your own pace if the end result of becoming a doctor will be more attainable?

 Use your time wisely and decide if you need to wait until the next cycle:

 In the end, it's about making your application as competitive as possible.
 If you decide your application is ready for this cycle, take your time to edit it to perfection.